Drunk driving: Measurement of intoxication

+Effects on driving

+Research shows an exponential increase of the relative risk for a crash with a linear increase of BAC.
+NHTSA reports that the following blood alcohol levels (BAC) in a driver will have the following predictable effects on his or her ability to drive safely: (1) A BAC of .02 will result in a "[d]ecline in visual functions (rapid tracking of a moving target), a decline in the ability to perform two tasks at the same time (divided attention)"; (2) A BAC of .05 will result in "[r]educed coordination, reduced ability to track moving objects, difficulty steering, reduced response to emergency driving situations"; (3) A BAC of .08 will result in "[c]oncentration, short-term memory loss, speed control, reduced information processing capability (e.g., signal detection, visual search), impaired perception"; (4) A BAC of .10 will result in "[r]educed ability to maintain lane position and brake appropriately"; and (5) A BAC of .15 will result in "[s]ubstantial impairment in vehicle control, attention to driving task, and in necessary visual and auditory information processing."

 Several testing mechanisms are used to gauge a person's ability to drive, which indicate levels of intoxication.
 One of these is referred to as a tracking task, testing hand–eye coordination, in which "the task is to keep an object on a prescribed path by controlling its position through turning a steering wheel.
 Impairment of performance is seen at BACs of as little as 0.7 mg/mL (0.066%)."
 Another form of tests is a choice reaction task, which deals more primarily with cognitive function.
 In this form of testing both hearing and vision are tested and drivers must give a "response according to rules that necessitate mental processing before giving the answer."
 This is a useful gauge because in an actual driving situation drivers must divide their attention "between a tracking task and surveillance of the environment."
 It has been found that even "very low BACs are sufficient to produce significant impairment of performance" in this area of thought process.